concurrencylabs/aws-pricing-tools/README.md

 For more details on virtualenv, <a href="https://virtualenv.pypa.io/en/stable/installation/" target="new">click here.</a>

-Now, create a Python 2.7 virtual environment where your project will live.
-If you want to name your project aws-pricing, then run:
+Now, create a Python 2.7 virtual environment in the location where you cloned the repo into.
+If you want to name your project aws-pricing-tools, then run (one level up from the dir, use the same local name you used when you cloned the repo):

 ```
-virtualenv aws-pricing -p python2.7
+virtualenv aws-pricing-tools -p python2.7
 ```

 After your environment is created, it's time to activate it.
 Go to the recently created